spencerlievens/prova/docs/design/block_format.md

 The block height and the extraNonce are removed from the Coinbase, as is the SegWit additional merkle root.

-The motivation for removing these elements is to clean up the Bitcoin metadata representation by moving components from the originally undefined data structure that is the Coinbase ScriptSig to a strictly defined data structure that is the header.
+The motivation for removing these elements is to clean up the Bitcoin metadata representation by moving components from the originally undefined data structure that is the Coinbase scriptSig to a strictly defined data structure that is the header.

 ## Changes to the hash function: